 CSU Student Research Competition

-The 31st Annual CSU Student Research Competition will be held at Cal Poly, San Luis Obispo, on Friday and Saturday, April 28 and 29, 2017.
+The 32nd Annual CSU Student Research Competition will be held at CSU Sacramento, on Friday and Saturday, May 4 and 5, 2018.

 Procedures for Nominating Cal Poly Students to the CSU Research Competition

 - A campus may deliver a maximum of ten presentations at the system-wide competition.
 Only those submissions selected by the Cal Poly Academic Senate Grants Review Committee will be accepted for presentation.

 - Procedures for college-wide competitions are entirely up to each college.
 The CSU system-wide competition calls for a written abstract of the research (no more than five pages, double-spaced).
 Students' work will be judged on the basis of the abstract and a 10-minute oral presentation.